JoaoSilvaFeup/German-Tram-Sign-Recognition-Dataset/README.md

 * The MATLAB Labelling Sessions created to annotate the Detection Partition, using the [Video Labeler Tool](https://www.mathworks.com/help/vision/ug/get-started-with-the-video-labeler.html?s_tid=mwa_osa_a);
 * The MATLAB script used to downsample the videos;
 * The SVGs manually devised in [Inkscape](https://inkscape.org/pt/) to be used as ideal signs, upon being converted to PNGs.

+## How was the dataset created?

+### Targets

+Since no clear documentation could be found, in English, compiling all existent German tram signs, a list was devised, compacting in one place, with some additional properties (such as a photo, dimensions...), all found instances.

+Since the initially constructed document targeted too many signs, upon the revision of the videos, a filtered list was created, targeting only the signs that always influenced the tram driver.

+These list can be found in the **Targets folder**.
+The overall one is called *"German Tram Signs"*, while the filtered one is called *"Seen German Tram Signs"*.